kennyhw/kattis/README.md

 # Kattis Solutions
 Solutions for Kattis programming problems that I have solved.
-Written in Java.
+Most are written in Java, some in Python.